tritemio/reproducible_papers/README.md

 is nearly impossible.
 However *imperfect reproducibility* is better than *no reproducibility*.

-Thanks to new emerging technologies and evolving best-practices, a growing number of papers are more reproducible than ever before.
+Thanks to the efforts of a few authors and new emerging technologies, a growing number of papers are more reproducible than ever before.